M64GitHub/zig-select/README.md

 ZIG/_downloads/zig-linux-x86_64-0.14.0-dev.2+0884a4341.tar.xz
 ```

-Any new / old zig version you want to try -> just download the tarball and place it into your `ZIG/_downloads` folder, and extract it there.
+- Any new / old zig version you want to try -> just download the tarball and place it into your `ZIG/_downloads` folder, and extract it there.

-## Usage: List installed- / Switch Versions
+## Usage
+### List installed versions
-- run `zig-select` w/o a parameter: it will list your downloaded directories/zig-versions.
+run `zig-select` w/o a parameter: it will list your downloaded directories/zig-versions.
 ```
 ~/ZIG ❯ zig-select
 Versions available: